GenXProject/GenX.jl/README.md

 run_genx_case!(dirname(@__FILE__),optimizer)
 ```

+A full example case with Gurobi as an optimizer is given in `Example_Systems/SmallNewEngland/OneZone_Gurobi`.
 Note that if you have not already installed the required Julia packages or you do not have a valid Gurobi/CPLEX license on your host machine, you will receive an error message and Run.jl will not run to completion.

 ## Running Modeling to Generate Alternatives with GenX